hasura/ndc-hub/README.md

 To enable tracing you must:

 - use the SDK option `--otlp-endpoint` e.g. `http://localhost:4317`,
-- set the SDK environment variable `OTLP_ENDPOINT`, or
+- set the SDK environment variable `OTEL_EXPORTER_OTLP_ENDPOINT`, or
 - set the `tracing` environment variable `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT`.

+The exporter uses gRPC protocol by default.
+To use HTTP protocol you must set `OTEL_EXPORTER_OTLP_PROTOCOL=http/protobuf`.

 For additional service information you can: